CRPF man injured in Eidgah grenade attack

 Srinagar: A Central Reserve Police force (CRPF) Head Constable was on Monday evening injured after suspected militants lobbed a grenade in Eidgah area of Srinagar.

-Official sources said that the militants lobbed a grenade on CRPF bunker of 161 battalion at Ali Masjid at Eidgah area of Srinagar.
+Official sources said that the militants lobbed a grenade on CRPF bunker of 161 battalion at Ali Masjid at Eidgah area.

-They said that a CRPF HC identified as Pravin Kumar received injuries in the attack, adding that he has been shifted to SMHS hospital here for treatment.
+They said that a CRPF HC identified as Pravin Kumar received injuries in the attack.
+They added that he has been shifted to SMHS hospital for treatment.

-The CRPF HC has received splinter injuries in his right hand, right shoulder and right thigh—(KNO)
+The CRPF HC has received splinter injuries in his right hand, right shoulder and right thigh, they said.